googleinterns/step93-2020/README.md

     a.
 Choose the name for the job.
     b.
 Put the frequency as: "0 6 * * 7" (this means the job will run every Sunday at 6:00 AM).
     c.
 Select your desired TimeZone.
     d.
-The endpoint for the job is "/update-score" (that's what should go at the end of the rest of the URL for your site).T
+The endpoint for the job is "/update-score" (that's what should go at the end of the rest of the URL for your site).
-    e. he method should be a POST request and body should be empty.
+    e.
+The method should be a POST request and body should be empty.